Researcher

 Summary

-Kristin Fjæstad is a senior research fellow and leader of the research group on Russia, Asia and international trade.
+Kristin Fjæstad is a senior research fellow in the research group on Russia, Asia and international trade.
+She is one of the editors of the journal Internasjonal Politikk.

-From August 2020, Fjæstad has a post doc position in the LORAX project.
-In this project, she will work on questions about how and by whom the Caspian Sea is defined as a regional ecosystem.
+From August 2020, Fjæstad had a post doc position in the LORAX project.
+In this project, she worked on questions about how and by whom the Caspian Sea is defined as a regional ecosystem.

 Fjæstad holds a PhD in International Relations from the University of St Andrews (2020).
 The PhD traces and examines Kazakhstan’s transition from a recipient to a donor of official development assistance and discusses this process through the prism of identity-building.